The Texas Resiliency Hub - Info Here

 Job Description

 The Senior Economic Development Analyst supports in the development, analysis and allocation of City resources to promote business growth and retention within the City of Baytown.
 This position will work on projects and programs involving data analysis and research and will serve as a liaison between businesses and the City providing contract knowledge, training, and administration of economic development initiatives.
+The ideal candidate will be a customer service focused individual with a strong work ethic and willingness to take initiative and follow up.
+The candidate will understand the basic concepts of business and economics and have a desire to be engaged in the business community

 • Performs a range of professional and technical duties involving research, design, implementation and monitoring of economic development programs.
 Develops financing options, analyzes financial project structures, oversees administration process, and prepares reports and correspondence related to projects.
 Measures and evaluates the effectiveness of economic development and downtown revitalization efforts to make data-driven recommendations for improvement.
 Leads special projects at the direction of the Economic Development Manager.